-The program narrative must respond to the solicitation and the Selection Criteria (1-5) in the order given.
-The program narrative must be double-spaced, using a standard 12-point font (Times New Roman is preferred) with 1-inch margins, and must not exceed 10 pages.
-Please number pages "1 of 10," "2 of 10," etc. If the program narrative fails to comply with these length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.
+The Program Narrative must respond to the objectives and deliverables stated in this solicitation and the Selection Criteria (described below) in the order given.
+The Program Narrative should be double-spaced, using a standard 12-point font (Times New Roman is preferred) with 1-inch margins, and should not exceed 10 pages.
+Number pages "1 of 10," "2 of 10," etc.

+If the Program Narrative fails to comply with these format and length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.